coolshou/qtnetworkmonitor/Readme.txt

     1. Install WinPcap.
 (An installation file should be in the same directory as QtNetMon was installed, 'WinPcap_4_0.exe') If not, go to: http://www.winpcap.org/install/default.htm and download WinPcap 4.0.

-    2. Double click on the binary file (QtNetworkMonitor.exe)
+    2. Double click on the binary file (QtNetworkMon.exe)

 #Linux installation:

     1. Insall libpcap (sudo apt-get install libpcap)

-    2. Run the binary file (sudo ./QtNetworkMonitor) from the program's directory.
+    2. Run the binary file (sudo ./QtNetworkMon) from the program's directory.
     It HAS to be run in super-user mode.

 #Version history: